nogibjj/ids-706-w6-jingxuan-li/README.md

 # IDS 706 Miniproject 6 - Jingxuan Li

-This repository contains a project for database management and CRUD operations using SQLite, integrated with testing, logging, and a CI/CD pipeline for continuous integration and validation.
+This repository contains a project for database management and CRUD operations using Databricks, integrated with Complex SQL Query.

 ## Setup with VS Code and .devcontainer